-Amazon Web Services, currently, is the biggest cloud service platform that outpace its competitors by a large margin.
-A large number of businesses have migrated their systems and processes to AWS.
+Amazon Web Services, currently, is the biggest cloud service platform that outpaces its competitors by a large margin.
+A large number of businesses have migrated their systems and processes to AWS using experienced AWS Experts from Logicata or similar.
 There is no doubt it employs the best security technologies to protect your business.
 However, the onus of security does not lie on the cloud service provider alone; the user also has a critical role to play.

 To make things easy for you, we have discussed the best cloud security practices you should use for this platform.